nguyengg/go-scale-in-protection/README.md

 	// or it encounters an error. the loop must be started first so that SignalActive and SignalIdle aren't blocked. go func() {
 		if err := s.StartMonitoring(ctx); err != nil {
+			if errors.Is(err, context.Canceled) {
+				return
+			}

 			log.Fatal(err)
 		}
 	}()

-	// start the workers afterwards. the monitor doesn't need to know beforehand how many workers are there but you
+	// start the workers afterwards. the monitor doesn't need to know beforehand how many workers there are but you
 	// should signal active at least once because the monitor starts out assuming all workers are idle. workerCount := 5
 	var wg sync.WaitGroup